Geology

 PropertyTypeDescription

 ExecuteButtonForces the module to run even if the Allow Run toggle has been turned off.
+This allows the user to make a number of changes before updating.

 Use GradientsBooleanWhen on, gradients estimated at the sample points improve the interpolation result.